mxagar/generative_ai_udacity/01_Fundamentals_GenAI/README.md

 ### -- Merging/Unmerging the adapter weights

-# Merge/Unmerge adpater weights to base model
+# Merge/Unmerge adapter weights to base model
 # BUT the adapter weights remain in memory, so we can unmerge them
 lora_model.merge_adapter()
 lora_model.unmerge_adapter()